BrianChevalier/radiant/README.md

   "div content"]
 ```

-Since these styles are written as data you only need to call functions from `css-inlined` when you're ready to generate CSS from data structures.
+Since these styles are written as data you only need to call functions from `radiant` when you're ready to generate CSS from data structures.

 ## Example Usage